-- Oppose any possible government move to diminish the right of a woman to a safe, legal abortion.
+• Oppose any possible government move to diminish the right of a woman to a safe, legal abortion.
 We fully support a woman's right to choose.
-We will also expand programs in reproductive rights and education to avoid unwanted pregnancies, and expand supports for low-income mothers; - 2.
-Pass pay equity legislation, as recommended by the Pay Equity Task Force; immediately implement full pay equity for women employed in the federal sector and develop tax incentives for companies to meet the highest standards of gender and pay equity;
+We will also expand programs inreproductive rights and education to avoid unwanted pregnancies, and expand supports for low-income mothers;

+• Pass pay equity legislation, as recommended by the Pay Equity Task Force; immediately implement full pay equity for women employed in the federal sector and develop tax incentives for companies to meet the highest standards of gender and pay equity;
-Women under 30 earn less than women in that age group, when adjustments are made for inflation, than they did twenty years ago

-- 3. Oppose the use of religious justice systems, such as Sharia Law, in Canada that run contrary to our existing rule of law and that specifically subjugate women and diminish the rights of women; - 4.
-Establish specific job re-entry programs for women with children who want to restart their working lives either part-time or full-time; - 5.
-Reestablish funding for Status of Women Canada and other organizations that fund non-profit women's groups and advocate for women's rights; - 6.
-Ensure that the criteria for new appointments to public boards and agencies include equal opportunity for women; - 7.
-Support greater engagement of women in the political life of Canada by advocating that all political parties nominate, train, and support more women candidates; - 8.
-Create better policies and programs to end violence against women;

-9. Launch a full inquiry into missing and murdered Aboriginal women.
+• Establish specific job re-entry programs for women with children who want to restart their working lives either part-time or full-time;

+• Ensure that the criteria for new appointments to public boards and agencies include equal opportunity for women;

+• Support greater engagement of women in the political life of Canada by advocating that all political parties nominate, train, and support more women candidates;

+• Create better policies and programs to end violence against women;